ThingLabsIo/ThingLabsIo.github.io/pages/workshop/full-day-windows/03-hello-windows-iot.md

 ![GrovePi Shiled](/images/rpi2/GrovePi-Shield.jpg)

-> Note: The RPI2 doesn't have analog GPIO - the Grove shield includes an Analog-Digital Converter enabling you to connect analog devices to the A0-A2 connectors.
+cNote: The RPI2 doesn't have analog GPIO - the Grove shield includes an Analog-Digital Converter enabling you to connect analog devices to the A0-A2 connectors.

 Connect the GrovePi shield to the RPi2.